Wix Payments 2023: Should You Use It? Fees, Setup, and More

 Who Can Use Wix Payments?

-Anyone with a Wix business plan can use Wix Payments, as long as you’re in a supported country, and your business isn’t on Wix’s restricted list (we’ll go into more detail on that in a minute).
+Anyone with a Wix Core or Business plan can use Wix Payments, as long as you’re in a supported country, and your business isn’t on Wix’s restricted list (we’ll go into more detail on that in a minute).

 Supported Countries